sdsdkkk/sdsdkkk.github.io/_posts/2020-07-03-exponential-distribution.markdown

 If $$x < 0$$, then $$F(x) = 0$$.

-This is how the cumulative density function is derived.
+This is how the cumulative distribution function is derived.

 $$
 F(x) = \int_{a}^{b} f(x)\ dx \\